MHickey2/Wannabe-Healthy/TESTING.md

 11. View the number of likes on a Recipe.

 **Below individual recipe posts there is a heart icon and a number which relates to the number of like that the recipehas received.
-This can be seen on the home and the recipe_detail pages.**
+This can be seen on the recipes and the recipe_detail pages.**

 12. View any comments left on a Recipe.